idanwisman/Deforestation-Project/README.md

 SQL project where analized global deforstation from 1990 to 2016

 this project contain 2 files:
-* the report that summmerise the findings.
+* the report that summarize the findings.
 * a pdf file with all the queries for the project.